edgar595/R-projects/README.md

 - **Description**: This project focuses on analyzing health-related data and visualizing insights using a Shiny dashboard.
 It includes data visualization, statistical analysis, and interactive features for exploring health trends.
 - **Technologies**: R, Shiny, Data Visualization
 - **Folder**: `health-analysis-dashboard`

+### 5. Football Analytics with Elo Ratings

+- **Objective**: Analyze football match data and calculate Elo ratings for teams in the English Premier League.
+- **Description**: This project involves analyzing match data from the English Premier League and calculating Elo ratings for teams.
+Elo ratings are used to quantify the skill levels of teams and predict match outcomes.
+- **Technologies**: R, Shiny, Elo Rating System
+- **Folder**: `football-analytics-elo`